 Hudson Taylor's plan was to send two missionaries to each province.
 This was the largest known team of missionaries to go into China at one time.
 There were only two married couples on this team.
 All the rest were single.
 Within the first year his daughter Grace (sitting in front) died.
 That same year another single guy on their team, John Sell (standing back right), died.
 Mary Bell (sitting to the right of Mrs Taylor) married William Rudland (first guy sitting on left).
-Four years after they arrived in wife,

-Maria Jane, and son Samuel (sitting on right) died.
-Three years later both Mary Bell and George Duncan (tallest guy standing) died.
+Four years after they arrived in wife, both Mary Bell and George Duncan (tallest guy standing) died.
 And one year later Emily Blatchley (sitting to the left of George Duncan) died.
 It took them four months by boat to travel from London to Shanghai.